1-Uryson width and covers: Surfaces

-We claim that $\UW_1(X)$ is the infimal $D$ such that $X$ admits a $D$-separator.
-If $X$ admits a $D$-separator, then we can map each path component of $Z$ to a point, and for each path component of $X \setminus Z$, we can map it to the cone on the points corresponding to the components of $Z$ in its boundary.
-In the reverse direction, if $X$ admits a map to a $1$-dimensional space $Y$ with fibers of diameter at most $D$, then for any $\varepsilon > 0$, by finely subdividing $Y$ we may assume that the preimage of each vertex or edge of $Y$ has diameter at most $D+\varepsilon$, and then take $Z$ to be the preimage of the vertices of $Y$.
-Thus, we may express the proof of Theorem~\ref{thm:surface} entirely in terms of $D$-separators, and never refer to a $1$-dimensional target space $Y$.
+In the proof of Theorem~\ref{thm:surface}, it is inconvenient to estimate $\UW_1(\Sigma)$ in terms of its standard definition, because we end up repeatedly modifying the $1$-dimensional target space to which $\Sigma$ maps.
+Thus, we use the perspective of separating sets, introduced in~\cite{Papasoglu20}.
+Let $X$ be a $2$-dimensional Riemannian polyhedron.
+We say that a $1$-dimensional subpolyhedron $Z$ is a \textbf{\textit{$D$-separator}} of $X$ if every path component of $Z$ and every path component of $X \setminus Z$ has diameter at most $D$. \begin{lemma} Uryson 1-width of $X$ is the infimal $D$ such that $X$ admits a $D$-separator. \end{lemma} \begin{proof} If $X$ admits a $D$-separator, then we can map each path component of $Z$ to a point, and for each path component of $X \setminus Z$, we can map it to the cone over the points corresponding to the components of $Z$ in its boundary.
+In the reverse direction, if $X$ admits a map to a $1$-dimensional space $Y$ with fibers of diameter at most $D$, then for any $\varepsilon > 0$, by finely subdividing $Y$ we may assume that the preimage of each vertex or edge of $Y$ has diameter at most $D+\varepsilon$, and then take $Z_0$ to be the preimage of the vertices of $Y$.
+If some components of $Z_0$ are not $1$-dimensional, replace each such component by the boundary of a small regular neighborhood in $X$.
+The resulting set $Z$ is a $(D+2\varepsilon)$-separator, and letting $\varepsilon \to 0$ proves the claim. \end{proof}

+According to Lemma~\ref{lem:width and separator}, we may express the proof of Theorem~\ref{thm:surface} entirely in terms of $D$-separators, and never refer to a $1$-dimensional target space $Y$.

 We divide the proof of Theorem~\ref{thm:surface} into two cases.
 The first case concerns surfaces with boundary, and the second addresses all the remaining cases.
-The proof for surfaces with boundary relies on repeated applications of the following lemma.
+We say a path in a surface $\Sigma$ with endpoints in $\partial \Sigma$ is a \emph{\textbf{nontrivial cutting}} if it is impossible to homotope into $\del \Sigma$ with endpoints fixed.